Pavel Otdelnov: Field of Experiments and Hands of War, 2022

-In February 2022, Otdelnov spoke out openly against Russia’s military invasion of Ukraine.
-During the spring of 2022, he makes a series of drawings, titled Hands of War, based on photos from war correspondents and public events that were being held in support of Vladimir Putin’s policies in Russia.
+In February 2022, Otdelnov spoke out openly against Russia's military invasion of Ukraine.
+In the spring of 2022, he made a series of drawings, titled Hands of War, based on photos from war correspondents and public events that were being held in support of Vladimir Putin's policies in Russia.
 In March–April 2022, he made a series of watercolors titled Field of Experiments that was exhibited at the Kalmar Art Museum in Sweden in the summer of 2022.
-All the watercolors depict a deserted snowy field where isolated images appear here and there: a concrete fence, a checkpoint, a red carpet, a burnt-down house, naked human figures drowning in the snow.
+All the watercolors depict a deserted snowy field where isolated images appear here and there: a concrete fence, a checkpoint, a red carpet, a burnt-down house, and naked human figures drowning in the snow.
 The name of this series is a reference to a famous song by the Russian rock band Grazhdanskaya Oborona (Civil Defense), titled Russian Filed of Experiments, an absurdist and terrifying text about cruelty and death.
-These watercolors present metaphorical images that are, in artist’s view, instrumental in comprehending the unfolding events.
+These watercolors present metaphorical images that are, in the artist's view, instrumental in comprehending the unfolding events.

+Acting Out, 2022

+In the fall of 2022, Otdelnov opened an exhibition Acting Out at Pushkin House, an independent Russian cultural centre in the centre of London.
+It unfolded over three floors, works on each level were forming a chapter of a larger narrative around the Soviet past and its uses and abuses in contemporary Russia.

+The series Acting Out was an attempt to produce a reflection on the ongoing humanitarian catastrophe caused by the Russian war in Ukraine and to find signs hidden throughout history, leading to the war we have today.

 Others

-In cooperation with Kovcheg gallery Otdelnov displayed his works on Personal acquaintance exhibition within the Parallel Programme of the 3rd Moscow Biennale of Contemporary Art in 2009 and contemporary art fairs in Cologne in 2010 and 2011.
-Throughout the 2011 Russia-Spain Year of Culture Otdelnov's personal exhibitions took place in Madrid, Alcala de Henares and Esquivias.
+In cooperation with Kovcheg Gallery Otdelnov displayed his works in Personal Acquaintance exhibition within the Parallel Programme of the 3rd Moscow Biennale of Contemporary Art in 2009 and contemporary art fairs in Cologne in 2010 and 2011.
+Throughout the 2011 Russia-Spain Year of Culture Otdelnov's personal exhibitions took place in Madrid, Alcala de Henares, and Esquivias.

 In 2013 Pavel Otdelnov's artworks were shortlisted for Strabag Artaward International.
 In 2013—2015 Otdelnov participated in several exhibitions organized by the Institute of Contemporary Art, including collaborative projects with Goldsmith College.
-On the “Perception transfers.
-From analog to digital” exhibition Otdelnov presented an installation that combined an artwork based upon Google Street View image with open laptop, placed over the table easel.
+In the "Perception transfers.
+From analog to digital" exhibition Otdelnov presented an installation that combined an artwork based on a Google Street View image with an open laptop, placed over the table easel.

-In 2014, Otdelnov provided artworks for Smile&Christie's charity auction.
-In 2015 Otdelnov participated in the Portrait Now! competition for Brewer J. C. Jacobsen's Portrait Award and participated in two exhibition in Russia's major museums: Tretyakov Gallery presented his paintings in “Metageography.
-Space — Image — Action” special project of the 6th Moscow biennial of contemporary art while State Russian Museum picked his artworks for “Russia.
+In 2014, Otdelnov provided artworks for Smile & Christie's charity auction.
+In 2015 Otdelnov participated in the Portrait Now! competition for Brewer J. C. Jacobsen's Portrait Award and participated in two exhibitions in Russia's major museums: Tretyakov Gallery presented his paintings in "Metageography.
+Space — Image — Action" special project of the 6th Moscow biennial of contemporary art while State Russian Museum picked his artworks for "Russia.
 Realism.
-XXI century” exhibition.
+XXI century" exhibition.